 Chocolate and Vanilla Cake Mix Waffles

-Then I used the new Pillsbury Purely Simple Chocolate Cake Mix to make these “hot fudge sundae” Cake Mix Waffles.
+Then I used a chocolate cake mix to make these "hot fudge sundae" Cake Mix Waffles.
 How gorgeous are these!

 But seriously folks, you've gotta try these Cake Mix Waffles!
 So, so, so, so good!